syntaxsurge/lexlink/convex/README.md

 - `licenses.ts`
   - `list` – fetch all license orders.
   - `get` – fetch a license order by `orderId`.
-  - `insert` – insert a pending order with an allocated BTC address.
+- `insert` – insert a pending order with an allocated ckBTC escrow target.
-  - `markCompleted` – update a license with the BTC txid, attestation hash, Constellation transaction hash, and minted Story token ID.
+- `markCompleted` – update a license with the ckBTC settlement reference, attestation hash, Constellation transaction hash, and minted Story token ID.

 The Next.js server actions call these functions via `ConvexHttpClient`; no code